sean-gugler/DeathmazeFairPlay/SPOILERS.md

 90 pounds is absurd.
 The heaviest swords weigh about 7, so I reduced it to that.
 The weight is purely cosmetic, it doesn't affect game play at all.
 May as well retain player immersion better by demanding less suspension of disbelief. https://swordscorner.com/how-much-do-swords-weigh-full-analysis-table-lbs-kgs/

+* DOG vs MONSTER

+It is possible to avoid the dog entirely on Level 2, then return with the calculator after killing the monster.
+Throwing the sneaker had a scripted response that always mentioned getting eaten by the monster ... which should be impossible since it's already dead.
+I've fixed it so the dog will still chase the sneaker, even though it vanishes.
+This is not a win because the dog reappears immediately next turn.

+This scenario is also possible in the retail version so I incorporated my change into the fan-fixed version.
+The README is vague about the details to avoid spoilers.